 Availability of new H5N1 prototype strain for influenza pandemic vaccine development

-Institutions, companies and others interested in pandemic vaccine development, who wish to receive the prototype strain should contact either the WHO Global Influenza Programme at email@example.com or WHOCC CDC at the address below:
+Institutions, companies and others interested in pandemic vaccine development who wish to receive this prototype strain should contact either the WHO Global Influenza Programme at firstname.lastname@example.org or the National Institute for Biological Standards and Control at the address below:

 National Institute for Biological Standards and Control, Blanche Lane, South Mimms, Potters Bar, Hertfordshire EN6 3QG, England (fax: +44 1707 646730; e-mail: email@example.com)

 Studies on antigenic properties of A(H5N1) vaccine reference strains and their relation to the emerging H5N1 viruses are ongoing in the WHO H5 Reference Laboratory Network.